confluentinc/ksql/design-proposals/klip-11-DQL.md

 -- if the query is issued as transient query, the user get the changelog stream of the aggregation result (as a fact-stream) -- even if the return type of the query is changed to a STREAM, from a user perspective nothing change...
---   the user sees the same result for a persistent or transient query (ie, it's more or less an internal semantic change, --   but a change that we can hive from the user)
+--   the user sees the same result for a persistent or transient query (ie, it's more or less an internal semantic change, --   but a change that we can hide from the user)
 -- note: if the aggregation is windowed, we need to allow to set a retention time on the created MV (how retention times are applied and "propagated"
 --   is an important discussion we need to have – it's not covered in this KLIP)
 ```